 - Title, dates and location.

 - Attendance.
 The Advanced School should have 50-60 participants.
-The ratio of young scientists to lecturers should be approximately 4:1.
+The ratio of junior scientists to lecturers should be approximately 4:1.

-- Scientific program.
+- Program.
 An adequate program (lectures, training sessions, open discussions) should be developed for a period of 5-7 working days.
 Social activities should be planned as well.

 - Budget.
 The organizer(s) should provide a detailed budget in US$.
 IUBMB contribution is up to a maximum of US$ 20,000.